 - Community Service Team

-Councillors are elected at the end of Grade 11 by the school according to the Norms and Standards set out for councillors at Harvest.
-Additional councillors may be added during the course of the year where pupils respond to the leadership opportunities.
+Counsellors are elected at the end of Grade 11 by the school according to the Norms and Standards set out for counsellors at Harvest.
+Additional counsellors may be added during the course of the year where pupils respond to the leadership opportunities.
 The Head Boy and Head Girl is elected and announced at the end of each year.
-Councillors assist the management of the High School with daily responsibilities.
+Counsellors assist the management of the High School with daily responsibilities.

 It is exciting to observe our student leaders rise to the call of taking up the baton of Godly values and passing it on the next wave of potential leaders in our school community, thereby promoting and developing a Kingdom leadership influence in our nation.